u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/performance/google_spreadsheets.rst

 .. image:: google_spreadsheets/authori.png
    :align: center
-   :alt: Enable the Google Drive and Google Spreadsheet features in Odoo
+   :alt: Enable the Google Drive and Google Spreadsheet features in Thrive Bureau ERP

-Now, link your Google account with Odoo by following these steps:
+Now, link your Google account with Thrive Bureau ERP by following these steps:

 #.
 Get Authorization Code
 #.
 Select your Google account